 Address: 3507-1 Murotomisaki-cho, Muroto City

-Closed on Sundays and Public Holidays
+Closed on Sundays and public holidays

 ●Muroto Schoolhouse Aquarium

-●Muroto Dolphins Center
+●Muroto Dolphin Center

 You can interact with dolphins at this center.
 See dolphins up close and join in activities where you can touch, feed and even swim with dolphins.